 Anhidrosis — sometimes called hypohidrosis — can be difficult to diagnose.
 Mild anhidrosis often goes unrecognized, and dozens of factors can cause the condition, including skin trauma and certain diseases and medications.
 You can inherit anhidrosis or develop it later in life.

 Treatment of anhidrosis involves addressing the underlying cause, if one can be found.

 Unaffected areas may try to compensate by producing more perspiration, so it's possible to sweat profusely on one part of your body and very little or not at all on another.
 Anhidrosis that affects a large portion of your body prevents proper cooling, so vigorous exercise, hard physical work and hot weather can cause heat cramps, heat exhaustion or even heatstroke.

 Anhidrosis can develop on its own or as one of several signs and symptoms of another disorder, such as diabetes, neuropathy or psoriasis.

 When to see a doctor

-Anhidrosis occurs when your sweat glands stop working, and this can happen for a number of reasons, including:
+Anhidrosis occurs when your sweat glands stop working, and this can happen for a number of reasons.

 Certain factors make anhidrosis more likely, including:

 Heat-related illnesses are the most serious complications of anhidrosis.
-Children are especially vulnerable because their core temperature rises faster than an adult's does, and they dissipate heat less efficiently.
+Children are especially vulnerable because their core temperatures rise faster than adults, and they dissipate heat less efficiently.
 All children should be monitored closely for overheating, but extra precautions should be taken when a child has anhidrosis.

 Heat-related problems include: